MV Stellar Banner: Loss

-Stellar Banner departed Ponta da Madeira, Brazil, bound for Qingdao, China, on 24 February 2020 with a cargo of 294,871 t of iron ore.
+Stellar Banner departed Ponta da Madeira, Brazil, bound for Qingdao, China, on 24 February 2020 with a cargo of 294,871 tonnes of iron ore.
 Her captain decided to deviate from his planned route during Stellar Banner′s outbound transit of Baía de São Marcos and pass within 1 nmi of a 20 m shoal in an area in which the nautical charts aboard Stellar Banner provided only limited hydrographic information.
 Her hull struck bottom and she suffered heavy bow damage. which caused flooding in many voids and water ballast tanks.

 Stellar Banner anchored, and her crew assessed the damage and tried to control the flooding with fixed and portable pumps.
 After several hours, the crew determined that sea water was flooding the ship more quickly than the pumps could pump it out.
 The captain then moved Stellar Banner to shallower water and intentionally ran her aground about 100 km off São Luís, Brazil, on the morning of 25 February 2020 to prevent her from sinking.
 She took on a heavy list to starboard after grounding.
 Her crew of 20 was evacuated safely.

-In March 2020, a salvage effort began in which salvors first removed 3,500 t — about 3,900 m3 — of fuel oil and 140 t of diesel fuel from the ship, a process which took about a month and was completed on 12 April 2020.
-Shortly afterward, the lightering of the ship’s cargo of iron ore began.
-Sources differ on the amount of iron ore removed, one stating that by 27 May 2020, salvors had lightered about 145,000 t of iron ore, and another that 140,000 t had been removed when lightering concluded on 2 June 2020.
+In March, a salvage effort began in which salvors first removed 3,500 tonnes of fuel oil and 140 tonnes of diesel fuel from the ship; a process that took about a month and was completed on 12 April.
+Shortly afterwards, the lightering of the ship's cargo of iron ore began.
+Sources differ on the amount of iron ore removed, one stating that by 27 May, salvors had lightered about 145,000 tonnes of iron ore, and another that 140,000 tonnes had been removed when lightering concluded on 2 June.
 According to the Brazilian Navy, lightering and other measures reduced Stellar Banner′s list from 25 to 13 degrees.

-Stellar Banner was refloated on 3 June 2020 and immediately was towed to deeper water and anchored.
-There her ship classification society, the Korean Shipping Register, assisted by commercial divers and a remotely operated underwater vehicle team, conducted a damage survey which determined that she was a constructive total loss.
-The ship's scrap value alone probably totaled several million United States dollars or euros and about 150,000 t of iron ore remained aboard, but Polaris Shipping—citing unacceptable safety issues that would arise in any attempt to tow the ship to port—apparently determined that the cost of bringing the ship to port to unload her remaining cargo and sell her for scrap would exceed the value of the ship and her cargo and proposed scuttling Stellar Banner in deep water instead as a means of disposing of her.
+Stellar Banner was refloated on 3 June and was immediately towed to deeper water and anchored.
+There her ship classification society, Korean Register of Shipping, assisted by commercial divers and a remotely operated underwater vehicle team, conducted a damage survey, which determined that she was a constructive total loss.
+The ship's scrap value alone probably totaled several million US dollars and about 150,000 tonnes of iron ore remained aboard, but Polaris Shipping, citing unacceptable safety issues, apparently determined that the cost of bringing the ship to port to unload her remaining cargo and sell her for scrap would exceed the value of the ship and her cargo and proposed scuttling in deep water instead.